by Business Diamonds

 When we face a change in habit and behavior we face 5 basic steps (for more information on how to face a change click here ) :

-• First of all, we must become aware of the problem to be addressed ;
+• First, we must become aware of the problem to be addressed ;

-• then we need to be able to learn about the situation and the options for change that are available to us ;
+• then we need to be able to inform ourselves about the situation and the possibilities for change available to us ;

-• Finally, we need to determine what actions to put in place in order to achieve these goals ;
+• Finally, we need to determine what actions to put in place to achieve these goals ;

-• once the chosen actions have been implemented, we will find ourselves assessing the results of the change we have implemented.
+• once the chosen actions have been implemented, we will find ourselves taking stock of the results of the change we have implemented.
 Is it working?
 Did I achieve a positive result?
-If yes, for whom?
+If so, for whom?

 It becomes essential, therefore, to be able to provide people with the tools to understand reality, to act correctly but also to defend themselves and assert their rights.